-• Good not enough. are
+• Good are not enough.

-camples of Good Intent ot Being Enough ions
+Examples of Good Intentions Not Being Enough...

-1. TOMS Shoe Company /

-2. Church Shoe Drives
+- 1. TOMS Shoe Company - 2.
+Church Shoe Drives

-ne Past 100 Years of conomic Data Shows
+The Past 100 Years of Economic Data Shows...

-• Free market capitalism poverty's best solution

-• In 1820 94% of the glo population lived in po

-• In 1820 81% of the glo population lived in ext poverty.
+- Free market capitalism's poverty's best solution. - In 1820 94% of the global population lived in poverty. - In 1820 81% of the global population lived in extreme poverty.

-• By 1992 the poverty rodropped to 51% with 2 in extreme poverty.
+• By 1992 the poverty rate dropped to 51% with 24% in extreme poverty.

-Vi deo Clip: Prager Unive rsity
+Video Clip: Prager University

-the o you agree with Prage at free market capitalis een the greatest solutio m has
+Do you agree with Prager U that free market capitalism has been the greatest solution to poverty in the world?

-Re esources for Further Study
+Resources for Further Study...

-1. The Virtues of Capitalism by Scott Rae
+- 1. The Virtues of Capitalism by Scott Rae

-2. PragerU.com - Search economics and watch the videos
+- PragerU.com-Search "economics" and watch the videos

-3. The Bible
+- 3. The Bible

-Or e Final Thing to Consider
+One Final Thing to Consider...

-numanity's greatest need onomic?
+Is humanity's greatest need economic?

-(NIV)

-focan pa live one time we too were olish, disobedient, deceived d enslaved by all kinds of ssions and pleasures.
-We ed in malice and envy, being ted and hating one another. t when the kindness and

-love of God our Savior

-appeared, he saved us, not because of righteous things we

-had done, but because of his

-the rer ge be ercy.
-He saved us through e washing of rebirth and newal by the Holy Spirit, whom h nerously through Jesus Christ of en justified by his grace, we mig pe of eternal life. ur Savior, so that, having
+At one time we too were foolish, disobedient, deceived and enslaved by all kinds of passions and pleasures.
+We lived in malice and envy, being hated and hating one another.
+But when the kindness and love of God our Savior appears, he saved us, not because of righteous things we had done, but because of his mercy.
+He saved us through the washing of rebirth and renewal by the Holy Spirit, whom he poured out on us generously through Jesus Christ our Savior, so that, having been justified by his grace, we might become heirs having the hope of eternal life.